ghcpSharing/gitlab-copilot-coding-agent/README.md

    - Code is implemented automatically
    - Final comment notifies completion

+   > **Note**: If a merge request already exists for the issue, Copilot will detect it and post a notification in the issue, asking you to continue work in the existing MR instead of creating a duplicate.

 4. **Review & Merge**
    - Review the generated code in the MR
    - Request changes if needed (see MR Note usage below)